 OD&C Search Tips

 1).
-Researching OD&C / T&D within certain professions or workplaces (such as hospital employees or law enforcement)?
+Are you researching OD&C / T&D within certain professions or workplaces (such as hospital employees or law enforcement)?

 Consider using databases specific to those communities.
 To find resources for your industry/profession, see the library's Subject Guides.

 2).
 Use each database's thesaurus or subject headings list to identify the best wording for your topic.